 Before the data from the distribution of the questionnaires were processed using the discriminant analysis method, the validity and reliability were tested first.
 Two variables are filtered from the validity test, namely the parents' education level and % attendance, while the results of the reliability test show high reliability (0.862).
 Classical assumption testing is carried out on the variables to be processed using the discriminant analysis method.
-The classical assumption testing is carried out on the variables to be processed using the discriminant analysis method.
-The classical assumption test leave 15 independent variables that can be further processed using the discriminant analysis method, namely: GPA, confidence to graduate on time (CONF\GRAD\ONTIME), confidence to graduate with a satisfactory GPA (CONF\GRAD\GOOD\GPA), confidence in getting a good career after graduation (CONF\CAREER), satisfaction for opportunities to collaborate and share experiences with other students (OPP\COLL\SHARE), satisfaction for opportunities to discuss with lecturers (opp\discuss), satisfaction with lecturers (opp\discuss), satisfactio
+The classical assumptions used in the discriminant analysis method are normality, linearity, homoscedasticity, and multicollinearity.
+The results of the classical assumption test leave 15 independent variables that can be further processed using the discriminant analysis method, namely: GPA, confidence to graduate on time (CONF GRAD ONTIME), confidence to graduate with a satisfactory GPA (CONF GRAD GOOD GPA), confidence in getting a good career after graduation (CONF CAREER), satisfaction for opportunities to collaborate and share experiences with other students (OPP_COLL_SHARE), satisfaction for opportunities to discuss with lecturers (opp discuss), satisfaction with lecturer feedback regarding student progress (feedback), satisfaction for the benefits of course material being taught (COURSE_BENEFIT), satisfaction with the function of supporting work units on campus (for example: student units, extracurriculars, etc) (SUPPORT_UNIT), satisfaction with family support so that students finish college (FAM_SUPPORT), satisfaction with the support from lecturers and all study program staff so that students finish college (LECT_STAFF_SUPPORT), satisfaction with social relations with fellow students (SOCIAL_REL_STUDENTS), proud as a student at a related university (proud students univ), a sense of belonging to the campus (SENSE BELONG CAMPUS), and a sense of involvement to the campus community (SENSE_INVOLVE_COMMUNITY).